Category Archives: German Royals

 Funeral of Prince Hendrik; Photo Credit – Wikipedia

 During the last years of his life, Hendrik’s health quickly deteriorated.
-His arthritis worsened, he gained much weight, and had his first heart attack in 1929.
+His arthritis worsened, he gained much weight, and suffered his first heart attack in 1929.
 The second heart attack followed on June 28, 1934.
 During the afternoon of July 3, 1934, while in his office, Prince Hendrik died at the age of 58 of cardiac arrest.
 As per his wishes, he had a white funeral and was buried in the crypt at the Nieuwe Kerk in Delft.

 The access to the royal crypt in the foreground; Credit – By Sander van der Wel from Netherlands – Royal grave tomb and the grave of Willem van Oranje, CC BY-SA 2.0, https://commons.wikimedia.org/w/index.php?curid=28146859